Ken Waldichuk

-Kenneth Dieter Waldichuk (born January 8, 1998) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).
+Kenneth Dieter Waldichuk (born January 8, 1998) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics.

 Amateur career

 Waldichuk attended University City High School in San Diego, California.
 He earned First-Team All League honors as a junior in 2015.
 Unselected in the 2016 Major League Baseball draft, he fulfilled his commitment to play college baseball at Saint Mary's College of California.

 In 2017, as a freshman at Saint Mary's, Waldichuk appeared in 22 games as a relief pitcher, pitching to a 3–4 win–loss record with a 2.00 earned run average (ERA) and 51 strikeouts over 45 innings pitched.
 He was named to the All-West Coast Conference Freshman Team.
-That summer, Waldichuk pitched for the Bethesda Big Train of the Cal Ripken Collegiate Baseball League where he appeared in six games, threw 23.2 innings and had an ERA of 3.42.
+That summer, Waldichuk pitched for the Bethesda Big Train of the Cal Ripken Collegiate Baseball League where he appeared in six games, threw 23 2/3 innings and had an ERA of 3.42.
 As a sophomore in 2018, he moved into the starting rotation, starting 14 games and pitching to an 8–4 record and a 2.05 ERA over 92 1/3 innings, earning All-WCC First Team honors.
 In 2018, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2019, his junior year, Waldichuk made 15 starts, going 5–6 with a 3.69 ERA with 106 strikeouts over 92 2/3 innings.